 In this blog post, we will show you how to communicate with the L100-1S-2 using the LONGER RS485 protocol, which is a serial communication protocol that allows you to send commands and receive responses from the pump.
 We will also provide some examples and code snippets on how to use Python to write and send control command strings to the pump.

-What do you need to communicate with the L100-1S-2 ?
+What Do You Need to Communicate with the L100-1S-2 ?

 To communicate with the L100-1S-2 using the LONGER RS485 protocol, you will need the following: